RayKanavheti/Flutter-Pals/README.md

-# hack19
+# Flutter Pals

-A new Flutter project.
+A project for the 2019 international hackathon day.

 ## Getting Started